Michael Harris II Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Giants pitching staff ranks 17th in the league.
+- The Giants pitching staff ranks 18th in the league with a collective 8.7 strikeouts per nine innings.

-- The Giants have a 4.00 team ERA that ranks ninth across all MLB pitching staffs.
+- The Giants have the 10th-ranked team ERA among all league pitching staffs (4.00).

-- Giants pitchers combine to surrender the sixth-fewest home runs in baseball (137 total, 1.1 per game).
+- Giants pitchers combine to give up 138 home runs (1.1 per game), the fifth-fewest in the league.

-- Webb (9-9) is trying for his 10th victory when he takes the mound for the Giants in his 27th start of the season.
-He has a 3.51 ERA in 169 2/3 innings pitched, with 162 strikeouts.
+- Walker gets the start for the Giants, his 11th of the season.
+He is 4-2 with a 2.14 ERA and 53 strikeouts through 46 1/3 innings pitched.

-- In his most recent appearance on Saturday, the righty threw six innings against the Atlanta Braves, allowing four earned runs while surrendering nine hits.
+- His most recent time out came out of the bullpen on Wednesday when the right-hander threw a scoreless third of an inning against the Philadelphia Phillies without giving up a hit.

 © 2023 Data Skrive.
 All rights reserved.